Is a software engineer the same as a software developer?

 As one hypothetical example, consider a startup with just a few people building a phone app.
-The person they hire to build the app will have a lot more responsibilities than just coming in from 9-5 and banging out code.
+The person they hire to build the app will have a lot more responsibilities than just coming in from 9 to 5 and banging out code.
 She’ll sit in on meetings with the executives, talk to clients, work crazy hours, pitch in with customer support, and lots of other things.

-As a second example, consider a software person working for a Fortune 50 company with tens of hundreds of employees and thousands of software people.
+As a second example, consider a software person working for a Fortune 500 company with tens of hundreds of employees and thousands of software people.
 This person will go to work each day in a building filled with nothing but other software people.
-He will do nothing but code up specs about a very, very narrow part of some much larger piece of internal business software.
+He’ll do nothing but code up specs about a very, very narrow part of some much larger piece of internal business software.
 He’ll never go anywhere near an executive, a customer, or a user.